 View Transaction Snapshots

-You can access business transaction snapshots from the following locations in the AppDynamics Controller:
+You can access business transaction snapshots from these locations in the AppDynamics Controller:

-- Troubleshooting > Slow Response Times or Troubleshooting > Errors (the left navigation tree for a business application)
+- Troubleshooting > Slow Response Times or Troubleshooting > Errors (left navigation tree for a business application)

-- Transaction Snapshots tab in the Business Transaction Dashboard
+- Transaction Snapshots tab on the Business Transaction Dashboard

 Double-click a business transaction snapshot to display the snapshot viewer.
-The following image and accompanying table identify the metrics available in the transaction flow map:
+This image and its accompanying table identify the metrics available in the transaction flow map:

 Tier Response Time (ms)